 The School recognizes rent expense on a straight-line basis over the term of the lease.
 Rent expense in excess of payments is recorded as deferred rent in the accompanying statements of financial position.
-Rent expense under the lease for the years ended June 30, 2013 and 2012 amounted to \$713,092 and \$673,003, respectively.
+Deferred rent for the future middle school facility will be recognized starting with the 2014-2015 academic year.
+Rent expense under the lease for the years ended June 30, 2014 and 2013 amounted to \$713,092 and \$713,092, respectively.